IBMStreams/streamsx.crossdc-failover/README.md

 2. In order for this toolkit to work properly, there should be network connectivity available between the two data centers.
 This toolkit will open HTTP connections between the two data centers with a user specified HTTP port number.
 So, there should be no firewall blocking this HTTP communication in both data centers.

-3. If the cross DC data replication option is enabled, then the replicated data will be stored in disk in both the data centers.
-This will require a shared/mapped drive either via NFS or NAS that can be accessed from all the IBM Streams application machines in a given data center.
-Depending on the size of the in-memory state held by the application logic, the total size of the shared drive in each data center should be planned ahead of time and provisioned properly.
+3. If the cross DC data replication option is enabled, then the replicated data will be stored either in a relational database table or in a file system at both the data centers.
+This will require access to a relational database via JDBC from the Streams application machine(s) or read/write access to a shared/mapped drive either via NFS or NAS that can be accessed from all the IBM Streams application machines in a given data center.
+Depending on the size of the in-memory state held by the application logic, the total size of the database or the shared drive in each data center should be planned ahead of time and provisioned properly.

 ## Example usage of this toolkit inside a Streams application
 Here is a code snippet that shows how to invoke the CrossDCFailover composite operator available in this toolkit from within an IBM Streams application: